glennstephens/xfTemplates/README.md

 **xfLabelEntry** creates a Label and an Entry control in one batch

 **xfWebView** creates a WebView, an embedded browser  control

-**xfContentPage** creates a ContentPage subclass

-**xfStackedContentPage** creates a ContentPage subclass which contains a scrollable StackLayout

-**xfListViewPageBasic** creates a ListView in a ContentPage that you can manipulate

 ### Notes